Tanzania

 Trade with the EU

-Total trade with the EU summed up to €2,094 million in 2022.
-With a share of 7%, the EU is the fifth most important trading partner for Tanzania.
+Total trade with the EU amounted to €2.1 billion in 2023.
+With a share of 9%, the EU was the fourth most important trading partner for Tanzania, and also the fourth most important export market.

-Tanzania and the EU (2022)
+Tanzania and the EU

-Imports from Tanzania by product section
+Imports from Tanzania by product section (2023, € million)

-Imports from Tanzania over time (in € m)
+Imports from Tanzania over time (€ million)

-TANZANIA AND THE EU’s GSP
+TANZANIA AND THE EU GSP

 Economic Impact